EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/TableConventions.md

 A possible positive side to using UNIQUEIDENTIFIER/GUID as primary keys is they could avoid "Insert Hotspot" and "ExpAnsive Updates".
 You will really need to understand how index maintenance impacts.

+A use case for when you can use UNIQUEIDENTIFIER/GUID as primary keys, is when there are separate systems and merging rows would be difficult.
+The uniqueness of UNIQUEIDENTIFIER/GUID simplifies the data movements.

 See [UNIQUEIDENTIFIER in a Clustered Index](#uniqueidentifier-in-a-clustered-index)

 [Back to top](#top)